intothev01d/intothev01d.github.io/resume.md

 - Led transition of frontend architecture over to Marionette.js
 - Implemented coding standards and best practices for JavaScript
 - Worked on performance improvements and refactoring code on frontend
-- Designed and implemented business logic features for a web application built with Backbone.js, jQuery, and Twitter Bootstrap
+- Designed and implemented business logic features for a web application built with Backbone.js, jQuery, Less, and Bootstrap
 - Integrated new features into existing parts of the application
 - Fixed various bugs related to layout and functionality